We take our responsibilities as a host very seriously and each of our properties has a robust Host Responsibility Programme in place.

 Signs and Symptoms

-SkyCity promotes a range of tools in order to facilitate responsible gambling – however, exclusion is an equally important host responsibility offering for those who may be vulnerable to problem gambling.
+SkyCity promotes a range of tools in order to facilitate safer gambling – however, exclusion is an equally important host responsibility offering for those who may be experiencing gambling harm.
 Our casinos offer extensive information to customers about exclusion options and referral details to problem gambling support services, including gambling helplines and face-to-face counselling organisations.

 In New Zealand, customers can choose to exclude themselves from all SkyCity casinos in New Zealand for a period of up to two years.
 In some cases, SkyCity itself makes the decision to exclude a customer as a means to prevent risk of harm occurring, or as a means to stop further harm through a customer’s gambling at SkyCity’s casinos.
 In Adelaide, customers can also choose to exclude themselves from the SkyCity Adelaide casino and, in some cases, SkyCity itself or the Liquor and Gambling Commissioner makes the decision to exclude a customer – all exclusions are referred to Consumer and Business Services (the South Australian Gaming regulator).